goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 ### Building

-You can use the Terminal within Clion to do the building.
+You can use the Terminal within CLion to do the building.

 Make sure you went through the @ref building "Building" instructions.
-In order to be able to debug your code with Clion, you should compile with either `Debug` or `RelWithDebInfo` flags.
+In order to be able to debug your code with CLion, you should compile with either `Debug` or `RelWithDebInfo` flags.
 You can use `RelWithDebInfo` most of the time without problems.

 ```bash